 Stage 4 Cancer Survival Rate: What You Need to Know

 While stage 4 cancer presents significant challenges, survival rates vary depending on the type of cancer, the individual’s overall health, and advancements in treatment.
 In recent years, new therapies have improved outcomes for some patients with stage 4 cancer.
-However, survival rates are often lower compared to earlier stages.
+Early stages of cancer However, survival rates are often lower compared to earlier stages.

 - Five-Year Survival Rate: This statistic refers to the percentage of patients who live at least five years after their cancer is diagnosed.
 For stage 4 cancer, the survival rate is generally lower, but varies widely by cancer type.
 For example, stage 4 breast cancer has a five-year survival rate of about 27%, while stage 4 lung cancer’s rate is closer to 5%.